FAANG/dcc-metadata/docs/faang_experiment_metadata.md

   * 'not applicable' if the protocol is not strand specific
   * single-ended sequencing:
      * 'sense' if the reads should be on the same strand as the transcript
-     * antisense if  the read should be on the opposite strand of the transcript
+     * 'antisense' if  the read should be on the opposite strand of the transcript
   * paired-end sequencing:
      * 'mate 1 sense' if mate 1 should be on the same strand as the transcript
      * 'mate 2 sense' if mate 2 should be on the same strand as the transcript